 As California is also the nation’s leading consumer of hardwood lumber and products it would logically follow that it is also a leading producer of hardwood lumber.
 But that is not the case.
 Of the 100 million board feet of hardwood lumber used in California each year only about 5% is produced locally from the California resource.

+Past UC Forest Products Laboratory projects included evaluation and utilization of wood from trees killed by Sudden Oak Death (SOD) and the Hardwood Handbook below.
 Reports and presentations are available for download below.
 They summarize projects that dealt with examining the potential for more hardwood processing in California and providing recommendations on milling and drying to produce high quality hardwood products.

 6MBF Koetter Dry Kiln - tanoak lumber

 Tanoak hardwood flooring